alfremedpal/PandasBasketball/README.md

 **Note:** this is not fully tested, so it is possible to get an incorrect code.

 ### Example
-To get the player code for LeBronJames:
+To get the player code for LeBron James:
 ```
 pb.generate_code("LeBron James")
 ```